0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/08_Auto_Scaling/README.md

 After this point you'll imediatly see the `Auto Scaling Group` page since we are in the Wizzard mode

 ### Auto Scaling Group

-This is where you define how many EC2 Instances you would like to have with the exact same configuration.
-Based on for example a minimum number of servers, CPU load, Traffic in/out or based on waht the waht is seat to a specifci Load Balancer.
-This means that you can for example say, that you want a minimum o 2 EC2 Servers.
-This means that AWS will created 2 servers and apply the Launh Configurations that you have selected, and will alwasy keep a minimum of 2 EC2 Instances.

 **The setup to create a Auto Scaling Group**